ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 For more user-friendly or more approximate packages they may be a coarser basis.

+For the first delivered version, they should normally coincide with the internal equilibrium species basis.
+That keeps the first wiring exact and avoids premature work on pseudo-component transport.

-### 3.4 Report groups
+### 3.4 Report groups and GUI adaptation

-These are named linear aggregations of internal species used for reporting or GUI display:
+These are named linear aggregations of internal species that may later be useful for reporting or GUI display:

 `n_report[g] = SUM[R[g,i] * n_internal[i]]`